-Then there's the limonin in all citrus fruit but particular limes and lemons giving them their sour taste.
-It's a power antioxidant giving protection to the nerves and many cancers, but especially the mouth and colon.
+Then there's the limonin in all citrus fruit but particular lemons giving them their sour taste.
+It is a powerful antioxidant giving protection to the nerves and many malignant tumours but especially in the mouth and colon.

-There are dozens, nay hundreds, so I'll mention just two more; allicin in the onion family, and particularly garlic, and choline in eggs and greens like broccoli.
+There are dozens, nay hundreds, so I'll mention just two more; allicin in the onion family and particularly garlic, and choline in eggs and greens like broccoli.

 Along with extra virgin olive oil we try very hard to get these other phytochemical foods into our diet daily.
 It really is important to know something of choline food sources and allicin benefits.
 There's only one alternative; enjoy a wide range of coloured foods and you are reasonably assured of obtaining the majority of them.